 The Pawscout GPS tag pairs with a phone app.
 The app has a very social component that connects you to a community of other Pawscout users in your community.
 Once you build a profile for your pets, you can send out an alert if they get lost.

 The alert will go out to other Pawscout users in the area so that you can have more eyes out for your pet.
-This feature is important because the GPS tag itself doesn’t provide an exact location of your pet and has a range of 300 feet.
-So, if your pet steps out of that range, it’ll be extremely helpful to have other people aware that your dog is missing.
+This feature is important because the GPS tag itself doesn’t provide the exact location of your pet and has a range of 300 feet.
+So, if your pet steps out of that range, it will be extremely helpful to have other people aware that your dog is missing.

 3. Dogtra PATHFINDER TRX GPS Tracking Dog Collar vs Fi Dog Collar

 The Dogtra PATHFINDER TRX GPS Tracking Dog Collar is one of the most reliable and capable options you’ll find in the market.
 It has an impressive 9-mile tracking range, and it can keep track of up to 21 dogs.

 The collar also has a 2-second GPS update rate so that you can get accurate and current information on the location of your dog.
 It uses its smart tracking system and doesn’t rely on cellular data.

 This tracker is excellent for dogs that enjoy hunting or going on off-leash hikes with their owners.
 They’re also a great choice for working dogs and are also approved for UKC, AKC, and PKC events.

 One drawback is that the collar weighs about 5 pounds.
 So, it’s not meant for small dog breeds and should be worn by dogs that weigh at least 35 pounds.

 If you have the budget and the need, this is the GPS tracker to go with!
 While most people don’t have 21 dogs, this product is efficient and incredibly accurate.

 4. Cube Real Time GPS Dog & Cat Tracker vs Fi Dog Collar